The power to put GBM on PAUSE

 Do not use Optune if you are pregnant or are planning to become pregnant.
 It is not known if Optune is safe or effective during pregnancy.

-Optune should only be used after receiving training from qualified personnel, such as your doctor, a nurse, or other medical staff who have completed a training course given by Novocure™, the maker of Optune.
+Optune should only be used after receiving training from qualified personnel, such as your doctor, a nurse, or other medical staff who have completed a training course given by Novocure®, the maker of Optune.

-Most common side effects of Optune when used together with chemotherapy (temozolomide, or TMZ) were low blood platelet count, nausea, constipation, vomiting, tiredness, scalp irritation from the device, headache, seizure, and depression.
+The most common side effects of Optune when used together with chemotherapy (temozolomide, or TMZ) were low blood platelet count, nausea, constipation, vomiting, tiredness, scalp irritation from the device, headache, seizure, and depression.
 The most common side effects when using Optune alone were scalp irritation (redness and itchiness) and headache.
 Other side effects were malaise, muscle twitching, fall and skin ulcers.
 Talk to your doctor if you have any of these side effects or questions.

 Please click here for the Optune Instructions for Use (IFU) for complete information regarding the device’s indications, contraindications, warnings, and precautions.